 According to the company, Amazon Detective services start collecting log data as soon as it is enabled and provides visual summaries and analytics related to ingested data.
 It also offers comparisons of recent activity against historical baselines established after two weeks of account monitoring.

-AWS Artifact is a dashboard-type portal that offers enterprises full access to compliance and security reports, which will be implemented to the Amazon Web Services (AWS) public cloud.
+AWS Artifact is a dashboard-type portal that offers enterprises full access to compliance and security reports, which will be implemented in the Amazon Web Services (AWS) public cloud.

 AWS artifacts provide reports that can act as a proper guide to other colleagues and team members, including all developers, thus ensuring all necessary standards are being followed.

-A few examples of reports Service Organization Control and Payment Card Industry Data Security Standard.
+A few examples of reports are Service Organization Control and Payment Card Industry Data Security Standard.

 All such reports are classified by the AWS as artifacts and further grouped into two categories: confidential and public.
-Public Artifacts are accessible across all the AWS accounts, whereas some of the confidential artifacts that mainly require the approval of Amazon and may also require the customer or user to first sign-in as a non-disclosure agreement before receiving the report.
+Public Artifacts are accessible across all the AWS accounts, whereas some of the confidential artifacts mainly require the approval of Amazon and may also require the customer or user to first sign in as a non-disclosure agreement before receiving the report.

 The admin also has the authority to decide whether to restrict or distribute the artifact’s access with the help of AWS permissions for the Identity and Access Management.